About Coco Soodek

 - A variety of topics in business law

 Coco hosted her own nationally syndicated radio show, “Coco Soodek Live,” on the Lifestyle Talk Radio Network, a terrestrial radio network reaching over 20 major markets.
 Coco covered a mix of business, entrepreneurship, politics and law, and takes numerous callers seeking guidance for their small businesses.
-She frequently appears on the Fox News Justice with Janine Pirro show and other programs representing the liberal viewpoint.
+She frequently appeared on the Fox News show, Justice with Jeanine Pirro, and other programs representing the liberal viewpoint.

 Coco wrote Birth to Buyout: Law for the Life Cycle of Your Business, the bestselling guide to business law for the entrepreneur.
 In Birth to Buyout, Coco wraps clear-eyed lessons on business law inside a fictional story about two emerging entrepreneurs named Hap and Hazard, and their corporate lawyer, Gravity.
-She blogs about business, law and entrepreneurship at http://www.profitandlaws.com and about politics at http://www.cocosoodek.com.
+She blogs about business, law and entrepreneurship at http://www.profitandlaws.com and at www.seasongoodlaw.com.

 Read Articles by Coco